 By 2/21/2029, the Commission will prepare a report outlining its key findings.
 In addition, the Commission will evaluate possible initiatives to:

-• Require economic operators to transmit regulatory information according to eFTI
+- Require economic operators to submit regulatory information in accordance with eFTI

 By 21/08/2027, and every five years thereafter, the Commission will count the number of registrations based on the registers of each Member State as well as the number of treatments by the competent authorities.